jymhe120/MSIS2629_SelfStudyProject/README.md

 ![Human Cause Climate Change 4](https://github.com/jymhe120/MSIS2629_SelfStudyProject/blob/master/HumanVS.NaturalInfluence.png)
 [Reference](https://www.wri.org/blog/2017/04/climate-science-explained-10-graphics)

 This graph is quite useful and informational as it clearly and accurately rerpesents the effect of both natural and human factors on observed temperature changes from 1900-2000s.
-The graph displays all the visual elements of a typical scientific graph: title, x and y axis, lines, and legends, which is familar and intuitive for the viewers.
+The graph displays all the visual elements of a typical scientific graph: a title, x and y axis, lines, and legends, which is familar and intuitive for the viewers.
 Instead of using the best fitted line, it uses blue and green shading to show the effect of natural factors and natural and human factors on temperature change.
 The gap between the two shading indicates the effect of human factors on climate change.
 We can clear see that the natural factors alone does not change the temperature much and thus conclude that human are responsible for global warming.
 The low saturation of color on a plain background is eye-pleasing.

 ![Human Does Not Cause Climate Change](https://github.com/jymhe120/MSIS2629_SelfStudyProject/blob/master/TempOnEarth.png) [Reference](http://www.realclimate.org/index.php/archives/2014/03/can-we-make-better-graphs-of-global-temperature-history/comment-page-3/)

 This graph is informational but overwhelming.
 Like the typical graph it has all the visual elements but it is multi-dimensional, with a stripe on the top labelling the historical periods and a caption at the bottom showing millions or thousands of year before present.
 The left x-axis is the temperature in Celsius and right x-axis is the temperature measured in Fahrenheit.
 Despite its overcrowding featrures, the line graph clearly demonstrates that the tempearture on earth today is not higher compared to millions of years ago.
 Therefore, the audience can intuitively conclude that human does not cause global warming.
 The design of this graph is quite clean.
 The sharp contrast between yellow and green, red and blue attracts attention of the viewers and are easy on the eye.

 #### Overall Assesement and Conlusion

-According to the visualization framework, the first graph, Human Cause Climate Change 1, is the best one as it acheives all asepct of a effective visualization: useful, complete, perceptive, truthful, intuitive, aesthetically pleasing, and engaging.
-The gif format is particularily brilliant as it is engageing and memorable for the viewrers and is calling for actions.
+According to the visualization framework, the first graph, Human Cause Climate Change 1, is the best one as it acheives all asepct of an effective visualization: useful, complete, perceptive, truthful, intuitive, aesthetically pleasing, and engaging.
+The gif format is particularily brilliant as it is engaging and memorable for the viewrers and is calling for actions.

 ## Part II - Graph Replication